Bylaws template 2026

 3. Proceed to ARTICLE II.
 SHAREHOLDERS.
 Specify the date for the annual meeting and any special meeting details as required, ensuring all sections are completed accurately.

 4. In ARTICLE III.
-BOARD OF DIRECTORS, indicate the number of directors and their qualifications, ensuring clarity on their roles and responsibilities.
+BOARD OF DIRECTORS, indicate the number of directors and their qualifications, along with any regular or special meeting details.

 7. Finally, ensure that all signatures are collected in ARTICLE XII to confirm adoption or amendment of the bylaws.